Setting out on a trip, we all need supplies (except that one time). The Pilgrimage offers the following initiatives to facilitate a good journey:

 - Lectio Divina

-Contact me to book one of these.
+Contact me to discuss rates and to book one of these.